Summer is just around the corner and as the temperature heats up, now is the perfect time to visit hydration and its effects on exercise performance.

 Know your sweat rate

 It’s important to know what sort of sweater you are and develop a personalised hydration plan to prevent dehydration, as we know dehydration affects performance.
-It increases your heart rate, impairs heat regulation, reduces mental function, affects skill level, decision-making and increases perception of effort – not ideal!
-Sweat losses of approximately 2-3% of body weight can negatively impacts performance.
+It increases your heart rate, impairs heat regulation, reduces mental function, affects skill level, decision-making and increases the perception of effort – not ideal!
+Sweat losses of approximately 2-3% of body weight can negatively impact performance.